alycia-noel/alycia-noel.github.io/_posts/2022-03-01-stat-fair-ml.md

 ### Conditional Use Accuracy

-Conditional use accuracy, also termed as predictive value parity, requires that positive and negative predicted values are similar across different groups \cite{fairness_in_criminal_justice}.
-Statistically, it aligns exactly with the requirement for sufficiency and therefore also aligns with anti-classification and anti-subordination \cite{barocas-hardt-narayanan}.
+Conditional use accuracy, also termed as predictive value parity, requires that positive and negative predicted values are similar across different groups [[13]](https://arxiv.org/abs/1703.09207).
+Statistically, it aligns exactly with the requirement for sufficiency and therefore also aligns with anti-classification and anti-subordination [[3]](fairmlbook.org).
 Mathematically, it can be written as follows:

 <p align="center">
     $P[Y = y \mid  \hat{Y} = y \cap S = 0] = P[Y = y \mid  \hat{Y} = y \cap S = 1] \;\; \text{ for } \;\; y\in\{0,1\}$
 </p>

-In \cite{heidari_moral_2019}, they provide a proof that conditional use accuracy falls into the luck-egalitarian EOP criterion and we recall their work below:
+In [[8]](https://dl.acm.org/doi/10.1145/3287560.3287584), they provide a proof that conditional use accuracy falls into the luck-egalitarian EOP criterion and we recall their work below:

-#### :information_source: Proposition: Conditional Use Accuracy as Luck-Egalitarian EOP \cite{heidari_moral_2019}
+#### :information_source: Proposition: Conditional Use Accuracy as Luck-Egalitarian EOP [[8]](https://dl.acm.org/doi/10.1145/3287560.3287584)

 Consider the binary classification task where $y \in Y = \{0,1\}$ .
 Suppose that $U = A - D$, $A = Y$, and $D = \hat{Y}$ (i.e., the effort-based utility of an individual under model a $h$is assumed to be the same as their predicted label).
 Then the conditions of luck-egalitarian EOP are equivalent to those of conditional use accuracy (otherwise known as predictive value parity).